Peter Brown (music manager): Post-Beatles Career

-After the Beatles disbanded in 1970, Brown became President and chief executive officer of the Robert Stigwood Organisation.
-In 1977, Brown formed the Entertainment Development Company.
-He founded Brown & Powers, a global public relations firm in 1983, which became BLJ Worldwide.
-He is chairman Emeritus of Literacy Partners, a member of the US Steering Committee for the Duke of Edinburgh's Award, a member of the board for British American Business, a member of the selection committee of the Lee Strasberg Artistic Achievement Award, and a board member of the American Associates of the National Theatre of Great Britain.
-Brown co-wrote with author Steven Gaines The Love You Make: An Insider's Story of The Beatles, a biography of the Beatles published in 1983.
+Brown is chairman emeritus of Literacy Partners, a member of the US Steering Committee for the Duke of Edinburgh's Award, a member of the board for British American Business, a member of the selection committee of the Lee Strasberg Artistic Achievement Award, and a board member of the American Associates of the National Theatre of Great Britain.

+Brown and co-author Steven Gaines wrote The Love You Make: An Insider's Story of The Beatles, a biography of the band published in 1983.
+In 2024 Brown and Gaines released their second book All You Need is Love: The End of The Beatles, a collection of interview transcripts recorded for the production of their previous book.
+The 2024 book also features general contextual commentary from both authors and an introductory chapter written by Brown.